mstueben/pg-tools/pg-dsl/README.md

     }
 }
 ```
-and a transient error like this.
+and a transient fault like this.

 ```
-graph TransientError {
+graph TransientFault {
     states { No, Yes }

     init: No {}